Resorcinol - Everything You Need to Know

 The Essential Information

-Resorcinol is one of five FDA-approved over-the-counter acne medications, the others being benzoyl peroxide, salicylic acid, sulfur, and adapalene, but due to its tendency to cause more severe side effects when compared to other over-the-counter medications, is rarely found in acne treatment products.
+What It Is: Resorcinol is one of five FDA-approved over-the-counter acne medications, the others being benzoyl peroxide, salicylic acid, sulfur, and adapalene (0.1%).
+However, due to its tendency to cause more severe side effects when compared to other over-the-counter medications, it is rarely found in acne treatment products.
 When it is found in products, it is almost never on its own, and is instead combined with other medications, particularly sulfur.

 While resorcinol is rarely found in over-the-counter (OTC) acne treatment products, it is one of five over-the-counter medications that the Food and Drug Administration (FDA) has approved for the treatment of acne.
 The others include benzoyl peroxide, salicylic acid, sulfur, and adapalene (at 0.1% strength), which are much more common than resorcinol in acne treatments.